h-ch22/2020_MoApp_2nd/README.md

 2020 - 06 - 09
 - Change Log : Add Shot button on ARView, Changed Application Name to Official Name, Refactoring for Diary Class, Added Google Map in Memory Activity, Fixed to show picture when you select date from Calendar, Added to show your Previous Diary in Diary Activity.
 - Bugs : Shot button is not working

+2020 - 06 - 09 17:35
+- Change Log : Now you can take a photo with ARCore, and you can use Habit Tracker
+- Bugs : Habit Tracker is unstable. but you can use all features.